Breast Cancer Campaign: Fundraising activities

 wear it pink is a UK-wide fundraising initiative organised by Breast Cancer Now.
-Held annually in October, which is Breast Cancer Awareness Month, supporters wear an item of pink and in return donate some money; supporters can also raise money by other means, eg, sales and raffles.
+Held annually in October, which is Breast Cancer Awareness Month, supporters wear an item of pink and in return donate some money; supporters can also raise money by other means, e.g., sales and raffles.
 The money raised funds around 100 projects, specifically breast cancer research throughout the UK and Ireland.
 This awareness emphasizes the need for improved diagnosis, treatment, prevention and cure.

 wear it pink is the UK's original and biggest pink day during October.
 Set up in 2002 by Campaign to help fundraise for breast cancer research, since its beginning, the fundraising initiative has raised over £23 million for breast cancer research.
 Anyone can take part and it is popular with office workers, schools and community clubs.
 The 2011 Wear it Pink event raised £2.2 million for cancer research.
 By early 2024, the event had raised £41million.
 As said by a Bolton West MP, "I know people who have lost friends and family members to the disease and I would like to encourage local residents to support Wear it Pink to raise valuable funds for breast cancer research".